Mid-Coast Maine Attractions

 For history buffs, the Maine Lighthouse Museum in Rockland has the largest collection of lighthouse artifacts and mementoes in the country.

-South Thomaston, Owls Head, Rockland, Rockport, Glen Cove, and Camden, all within half an hour or less of River Watch, offer salt- and freshwater beaches, including the quiet and charming Shirt Tale Point on Lake Magunticook in Camden, and Birch Point State Park, in South Thomaston, with its views of Penobscot Bay and easy rock climbing along the shore.
-For a more intimate experience equally close to home, Crescent Beach in Owls Head is a quiet, sandy beach on the Penobscot Bay.
+South Thomaston, Owls Head, Rockland, Rockport, Glen Cove, and Camden, all within half an hour or less of River Watch, offer salt- and freshwater beaches, including the quiet and charming Shirttail Point on Lake Magunticook in Camden, and Birch Point State Park, in South Thomaston, with its views of Penobscot Bay and easy rock climbing along the shore.
+For a more intimate experience equally close to home, Crescent Beach in Owls Head is a quiet, sandy beach on the Penobscot Bay, particularly well-suited for small children at low tide.
 Walker Park in Rockport offers saltwater swimming and a playground.
 For the complete list and access to maps, click here.

-Seven large islands - Monhegan, Islesboro, Vinalhaven, North Haven, Manticus, Deer Island, and Isle au Haut - and many smaller ones dot the Penobscot Bay.
-Known for dramatic coastlines, exciting walks, birdwatching, art galleries, historic inns, lighthouses, and more, they are easy to reach, and an adventure to visit.
+Seven large islands - Monhegan, Islesboro, Vinalhaven, North Haven, Manticus, Deer Island, and Isle au Haut -- and many smaller ones dot the Penobscot Bay.
+Known for dramatic coastlines, exciting walks, birdwatching, art galleries, historic inns, lighthouses, and more, these islands are easy to reach by ferry from nearby Port Clyde, Rockland, and Lincolnville, and an adventure to visit.

 Museums and Music

 For live music, look for the North Atlantic Blues Festival in Rockland.
-The Rock City Cafe , on Main Street, Rockland, keeps the nights lively with Irish music and a few doors down, the Time Out Pub with Blues.
-Across the street the Strand Theatre features films, lectures, live music, comedy acts, and weekly HD broadcasts of the Metropolitan opera.
+The Rock City Cafe , on Main Street, Rockland, keeps the nights lively with Irish music.
+A few doors down, the Time Out Pub has an ongoing repertoire of Blues.
+Across the street the Strand Theatre features films, lectures, live music, comedy acts, and HD broadcasts of the Metropolitan opera.

 Marshall Light, Port Clyde